J. P. Foschi

-John Paul Marino "J. P." Foschi (pronounced FAH-shee) (born May 19, 1982 in Queens, New York) is a former American football tight end.
-He was signed by the New York Jets as an undrafted free agent in 2004.
-He played college football at Georgia Tech.
+John Paul Marino "J. P." Foschi (pronounced Fos-ki) (born May 19, 1982) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets.

-Foschi has also been a member of the Denver Broncos, Minnesota Vikings, Oakland Raiders, Kansas City Chiefs, and Buffalo Bills.
+Foschi was signed by the New York Jets as an undrafted free agent in 2004.
+He was also a member of the Denver Broncos, Minnesota Vikings, Oakland Raiders, Kansas City Chiefs, Cincinnati Bengals, and Buffalo Bills.

-Early years
+Early life

 Foschi is from Long Island, New York.
 He attended Friends Academy Middle School in Locust Valley, NY and Chaminade High School. in Mineola, New York and was a four-year letterman in football and basketball.

+Professional career

 Personal life

 John Paul is the son of Margaret and Robert Foschi.
 His father graduated from Columbia University in 1976 where he played basketball and studied engineering.
 J. P. has two sisters who were Division I college swimmers, one of whom is Jessica Foschi.